 Drugstore beetles are a small insect about 1/10th of an inch long and brown in color.
-It can fly in the adult stage and is attracted to light.
-They are oval in shape and closely resemble a cigarette beetle.
+Adults can fly and are attracted to light.
+They’re oval in shape and closely resemble a cigarette beetle.
 However, there are two differences which a trained eye will note: the antennae have a distinct three segmented club structure compared to the cigarette beetles serrated antenna and the wings of the drugstore beetle have deep grooves or pits where the cigarette beetle has none.
-Though both beetles will infest many of the same foods, drugstore beetles can and will eat from a much larger list.
-If you have drugstore beetles in your home, you will have to do several things to both remove the active infestation and stop any eggs present from being able to complete their life cycle which would effectively cause a reinfestation!
+Though both beetles will infest many of the same foods, drugstore beetles can and will eat from a much larger list of “food”.
+If you have drugstore beetles in your home, you will have to do several things to both remove the active infestation and stop their eggs from completing their life cycle which would effectively cause a re-infestation.

 Related articles: ANTS BLACK LARDER BEETLES CABINET BEETLES CIGARETTE BEETLES COCKROACHES CONFUSED FLOUR BEETLES FRUIT FLY GRAIN BORERS HIDE BEETLES INDIAN MEAL MOTHS LARGE ROACHES RED FLOUR BEETLES RICE WEEVILS SAWTOOTH GRAIN BEETLES